mcmoodoo/mcmoodoo/src/content/BlogPosts/borrowing-against-polymarket-positions.md

 We knew degens would push it to the edge, so looping was possible, but had to be done manually.
 It became a prediction-markets × DeFi-lending POC, and it worked: users could take leveraged positions on prediction outcomes using their wrapped tokens as collateral.

-A single chain version of the Leveraged Polymarket Positions is [here](https://github.com/mcmoodoo/leveraged-prediction-positions).
+A single-chain version of the leveraged prediction positions is [here](https://github.com/mcmoodoo/leveraged-prediction-positions).
 It focuses on Morpho as the custom lending/borrowing layer.

 **Currently, borrowing loops are manual**—each user has to manage leverage themselves: